 You are also welcome to pitch your own tent on our meadow or park your camper van on the mountain, please note it can get windy up there.

 Rent a Bell Tent

-Sleeps two people with foams and pitched with river view.
+Sleeps two people with foams to sleep on, pitched with river view.

 Email : email@example.com for enquiries.